 We hope you find our monthly E-Newsletter useful for your nonprofit organization.
-We have refreshed our E-Newsletter for 2021!!
+We are pleased to provide you with access to our knowledge articles and live webinars!!
 We hope you find our changes helpful and useful for your organization and appreciate your feedback and support.

 We know everyone is suffering from webinar fatigue from last year, but we feel it important to continue these webinars into 2021.
 We also plan to start making more recorded webinars available to you as well.
 We would encourage you to review our video resources from past nonprofit forums, mip user group meeting, and financial management training.
 Please click here to access our video resource library for recorded live webinars.